Eve Gilles: Miss Nord-Pas-de-Calais 2023

-Gilles later competed in Miss Nord-Pas-de-Calais 2023 in October 2023 at the Arena Stade Couvert de Liévin in Liévin, where she went on to win the title.
-As Miss Nord-Pas-de-Calais 2023, she represented the region at Miss France 2024.
-She later crowned Sabah Aib as her successor at Miss Nord-Pas-de-Calais 2024 in October 2024.
+Gilles won Miss Nord-Pas-de-Calais 2023 in October 2023 at the Arena Stade Couvert de Liévin in Liévin.
+She crowned her successor Sabah Aïb at Miss Nord-Pas-de-Calais 2024 in October 2024.

 Miss France 2024

-Miss France 2024 was held on 16 December 2023 at the Zénith de Dijon in Dijon.
-Gilles competed in the finals, where she advanced to the top fifteen and later the top five.
-At the end of the pageant, Gilles was declared the winner, being crowned by outgoing titleholder Indira Ampiot of Guadeloupe, becoming the fourth woman from Nord-Pas-de-Calais to win the title.
-Her victory received media attention in France and internationally due to her pixie cut, with the French media dubbing Gilles as the first woman with short hair to be crowned Miss France.
-In the aftermath of the competition, Gilles was the victim of cyberbullying in regards to her physical appearance, with a number of Internet users making negative comments about her hairstyle and body type.
-Following the criticism, Gilles was defended by a number of French public figures, including politicians Sandrine Rousseau and Karima Delli.
-As Miss France, Gilles was awarded a number of prizes and rewards, including a multitude of gifts from sponsors, a year-long residence in a luxury Paris apartment, and an undisclosed monthly salary the equivalent of a senior executive in France.
+Gilles represented Nord-Pas-de-Calais and won Miss France 2024, on 16 December 2023 at the Zénith de Dijon.
+She was crowned by outgoing titleholder Indira Ampiot of Guadeloupe, becoming the fourth woman from Nord-Pas-de-Calais to win the title.
+After the competition, Gilles was the victim of cyberbullying about her physical appearance, receiving negative comments about her hairstyle and body type.
+Gilles was defended by a number of French public figures, including politicians Sandrine Rousseau and Karima Delli.
+As Miss France, Gilles received gifts from sponsors, a year-long residence in a luxury Paris apartment, and an undisclosed monthly salary the equivalent of a senior executive in France.

-After winning the title, Gilles was given the opportunity to appear at a variety of events both in France and internationally.
-She appeared as a guest in season 11 of Star Academy and at 2024 Series Mania, the 2024 Cannes Film Festival, the 2024 French Open, and the 2024 Monte-Carlo Television Festival.
+Gilles appeared at a variety of events both in France and internationally.
+She was a guest in season 11 of Star Academy, 2024 Series Mania, the 2024 Cannes Film Festival, the 2024 French Open, and the 2024 Monte-Carlo Television Festival.
 Gilles also modeled in Barcelona as the face of Festina and walked for Pierre Cardin at Paris Fashion Week.
-In December 2023, it was announced that Gilles would participate in the torch relay for the 2024 Summer Olympics; she later participated in the relay in July 2024 in Lille.
-In March 2024, Gabriel Attal designated Gilles as an ambassador of the French government for mathematics, in order to promote further education and careers in mathematics for young girls in honor of the International Day of Mathematics.
+In December 2023, it was announced that Gilles would participate in the 2024 Summer Olympics torch relay, appearing in July 2024 in Lille.
+In March 2024, Gabriel Attal appointed Gilles as an ambassador of the French government for mathematics, to promote further education and careers in mathematics for young girls in honor of the International Day of Mathematics.

-In August 2025, it was confirmed that Gilles would represent France at the Miss Universe 2025 competition.
+Gilles represented France at Miss Universe 2025, and finished in the top 30.
+Gilles represented France at Miss Supranational 2026, where she finished as the first runner-up and won the Miss Photogenic award.

 Post-pageantry

-In December 2024, Gilles was announced as a celebrity contestant in season 14 of the French version of Dancing with the Stars.
-In February 2025, it was revealed that Gilles would be partnered with professional dancer Nino Mosa during the competition.
-Gilles and Mosa finished in eighth place in the competition, and were eliminated in the season's seventh episode.
+In December 2024, Gilles was announced as a celebrity contestant in Danse avec les stars season 14.
+In February 2025, it was announced that Gilles would be partnered with professional dancer Nino Mosa for the competition.
+Gilles and Mosa finished in eighth place and were eliminated in the seventh episode.